eladavn/findings/README.md

 * Finding.externalId is unique within tenant but not between tenants.
 So the unique key of a finding is a composite of tenantId + externalId

 ## Limitations
+* Using sql.js instead of real DB to save some "devops" handling.
-* Not always returning the correct HTTP error code (e.g. when trying to add duplicate finding an error is returned but not the correct code)
+* Not always returning the correct HTTP error code (e.g. when trying to add duplicate finding an error is returned but not the correct code).
+* Didn't pay much attention to required and optional fields

 ## Test